 Sample Schedule

 Advisory

 Math

 Science

 Lunch

 Social Studies

 English

 Physical Education

 Advisory

 In their core classes, students experience a variety of learning formats with each student getting the right instruction for their needs at the right time.
 On a typical day, students will work independently in some of their classes on online modules, teacher-created lessons that students complete online at their own pace.
-In some classes, students may log in to an online curriculum such as Apex Learning or online lesson from Khan Academy to pick up where they left off the day before.
+In some classes, teachers may differentiate for individual students or groups of students by assigning an online curriculum such as Apex Learning, an online lesson from Khan Academy, or anther instructional tool depending on the students' needs.
 In other classes, students access the day's lesson from an online learning management system where the assignment is posted online.
 Students can follow links to relevant articles, YouTube videos, digital science labs, or online assessments that will be necessary to complete the assignment.
 To facilitate this type of learning, students are each equipped with a Google email address and access to Google Apps for Education so they can easily share assignments with their teachers and with their classmates for group projects.
 Teachers are equipped with software that enables them to monitor each student's computer screen so they can easily intervene if they notice a student needs additional support or a reminder to stay on task.
 Students are mentally engaged from bell to bell, and teachers are free to circulate through the classroom providing individualized support and interventions as needed.